21Monica02/CardioNLP/README.md

-This is an NLP project on cardiac MPS
+This is an NLP project on cardiac MPS, part of a collaboration between Singleton Nuclear Medicine and Swansea University